 Unfortunately, organic matter is quickly depleted as it decomposes.
 It will need to be amended each season.
 How much to add depends on how out of balance your soil is.
 If your soil is extremely sandy or predominantly heavy clay, it may need large amounts of organic matter added several times a season.
 However, for most soils, laying down at least a two-inch layer of organic matter over the garden surface and then working it into the top few inches of soil should do it.

 A word of caution: Buying soil in bulk can be a fast, easy way to get your garden or yard up and growing, but there is no standard or certification for soil quality, so you never know what you are getting.
 Many companies that sell soil are getting that soil from construction sites, where soil has had to be excavated for basements or to level a yard.
 Generally, soil from excavation does not make ideal garden soil.

-If you intend to buy soil, compost, mulch or other bulk garden material, know something about the company you are buying from.
+If you intend to buy soil, compost, mulch, or other bulk garden material, know something about the company you are buying from.
 Don't be afraid to ask questions.
 Bringing in poor soil will not make your garden better and could actually set you back in your quest for great soil.
-However, there are many excellent soil companies who stand behind their product.
+However, there are many excellent soil companies who stand behind their products.